Advestis/adrubix/README.md

 - **Metadata for rows**

+  Index of these metadata should correspond to the <ins>index</ins> of main data (at least partially, in which case the plot will only keep the matching rows).

   - _Example A : column 1 = gene group, column 2 = gene_
   - _Example B : column 1 = timepoint, column 2 = biomarker_

 - **Metadata for columns**

+  Index of these metadata should correspond to the <ins>columns</ins> of main data (at least partially, in which case the plot will only keep the matching columns).

-  - _Example A : row 1 = patient, row 2 = cell type_
+  - _Example A : column 1 = patient, column 2 = cell type_
-  - _Example B : row 1 = score (Y/N), row 2 = treatment, row 3 = cluster_
+  - _Example B : column 1 = score (Y/N), column 2 = treatment, column 3 = cluster_

-The resulting plot is composed of the following elements, all rendered using holoviews.HeatMap().
+The resulting plot layout is composed of the following elements, all rendered using `holoviews.HeatMap()` and fine-tuned via Bokeh plot parameters :
-Their disposition generally looks like :

 ```
 ####  [CA]  ####